 Your high school will notify KHEAA if you are eligible for either scholarship according to the deadlines listed above.
 Once your school has submitted the information to KHEAA, you’ll be able to access your KHEAA account to indicate when and where you want to use your scholarship.
 You must set your preference in order for your college to receive the scholarship award.
 Otherwise, the college will not be able to apply the scholarship to your account and you will be responsible for the balance.

 Questions about the scholarship?
 Please call KHEAA at (800) 928-8926.

 BCTC - Scott County Dual Credit Scholarship

-The Scott County Dual Credit Scholarship provides assistance to 11th and 12th grade Scott County School District students who are eligible for the Free and Reduced Lunch program, are enrolled in BCTC dual credit classes at the BCTC Georgetown-Scott County Campus or a Scott County school, and have exhausted or committed their two KHEAA Dual Credit Scholarships and/or available Work Ready Scholarships.
-For the 2021-2022 Academic Year, the scholarship may also be available to eligible students enrolled in BCTC online classes.
+The Scott County Dual Credit Scholarship provides assistance to 11th and 12th grade Scott County School District students who are eligible for the Free and Reduced Lunch program based on family income level, enrolled in BCTC dual credit classes, and have exhausted or committed their available KHEAA Dual Credit Scholarships and/or available Work Ready Scholarships.